 Median opening at eastern Cordova Loop/Cordova Crossing with left-turn lanes in each direction.
-Left-turn lanes should be a minimum of XXX feet plus 100 feet of taper.
-Due to the spacing between Cordova Loop East and West the western portion would be limited to RIRO only.
+Left-turn lanes should be a minimum of 200’ plus 50’ of taper based on design speed of 40 mph.
+Due to the spacing between Cordova Loop East and West, the western portion would be limited to RIRO only.

-Provided dedicated right turn lane on EB if right turn traffic > 50vph.
-Right turn lane should be XXX feet in length plus 100 feet of taper based on design speed of XX mph
+Provided dedicated right turn lane on EB as the Peak Hour right turn traffic > 50vph.
+Right turn lane should be a minimum 130’ in length plus 50’ of taper based on design speed of 40 mph.

 2045 AM & PM: